andreros/typescript-boilerplate/docs/chapter2.md

 ### 3 - Dependencies <a name="dependencies">

-Since our project is a TypeScript boilerplate, the following dependencies, ordered alphabetically for better readalility, are the ones needed for the development of such project.
+Since our project is a TypeScript boilerplate, the following dependencies, ordered alphabetically for better readability, are the ones needed for the development of such project.
 Therefore, we will be focusing on the development dependencies rather than the distribution ones.
+The version chosen for each dependency was the latest version available to the date of writing of this documentation.

 ```json
 {